“Why do some heart conditions run in families?”

-Cardiomyopathy reduces the ability for the heart to effectively pump blood around the body, and can lead to an irregular heartbeat, with symptoms worsening over time.
+Cardiomyopathy can reduce the ability of the heart to effectively pump blood around the body, and can lead to dangerous heart rhythm changes, with symptoms worsening over time.

-Through our work, we aim to determine gene networks and define biological pathways to help uncover new mechanisms, diagnostics and therapeutic targets for cardiomyopathy.
+Through our work, we aim to uncover new mechanisms, diagnostics and therapeutic targets for cardiomyopathy.

-We analyse and combine large data sets from patients, trials and wider research to help identify new patterns.
+We analyse and combine large data sets from patients, trials, and wider research programmes to help identify new patterns.

-We employ a range of approaches including sequencing genomic data, utilising studying medical imagery, RNA sequencing and evaluating electronic health records to make new insights into human cardiovascular disease.
+We employ a range of approaches combining analyses of genomic data, medical imaging, and evaluating electronic health records to make new insights into human cardiovascular disease.

 Cardiomyopathy can vary in severity.
 It can lead to heart failure and result in death, regardless of age or health.
-We hope our findings will provide diagnostic answers to affected families and help identify new therapeutic targets.
+Our research findings are providing diagnostic answers to affected families and helping to identify new therapeutic targets.

 “We aim to understand the genetic basis of cardiovascular disease in order to both reveal disease mechanisms, thereby identifying new therapeutic targets, and to interpret genomic information for application in patient care.”